Languages

 Theme 1: Identity and culture

-• Topic 2: Technology in everyday life
+• Topic 2: Technology in everyday life.
+Social media.
+Mobile technology

 • Topic 4: Customs and festivals in Spanish-speaking countries/communities